Our work in Rochdale with LGBT people

 We have delivered training on sexual orientation monitoring and awareness to Turning Point to assist them in delivering a better service for those who identify as LGB or T. We will continue to help and support groups that need it

 We have delivered training on sexual orientation monitoring and awareness to Petrus, an organisation that provides support to homeless people in the HMR area.
-Being aware of their services users and their needs; will assist them in delivering a better service for those who identify as LGB or T.
+Being aware of their services users and their needs; will assist them in delivering a better service for those who identify as LGBT.

 Making Space provide care and support for people with physical and or mental health conditions.
-Making Space has referred people to our services and now also stocks a range of the LGF support resources as well as our magazine, Out North West.
+Making Space has referred people to our services and now also stocks a range of the LGF support resources.

 - IDAHO – (International Day Against Homophobia & Transphobia

 - Health Week – September 2013, event for new starters

 - Anti-bullying week – November 2013

 - And in the New Year we already have lined up…